 Working At Snow Farm NZ

 The working experience with us is unlike any other, we are a small team of around 20 employees and it’s like being part of a family.
 The main roles we have on our team are ski instructors and guest services, but the whole team is expected to help out in all departments and chip in.
-It’s a close-knit team and the experience in 3 months can provide friendships that will last a lifetime.
+It’s a close-knit team and the experience in three months can provide friendships that will last a lifetime.

 We operate alongside the Snow Farm Lodge, which is run separately and provides onsite accommodation, a restaurant and a cafe.
 We also host the Underdog Sled Dog operation which runs daily tours and weekly tours out to the Meadow hut.